Riley-horrix/PioneerLib/README.md

 # PioneerLib
-The official standard library for the PioneerOS.
+A standard library implementation subset along with a maths based library.